imberest/Foosball-scoreboard/README.md

 # 🎮 ESP32 Touch Game Console

-A touch-screen game console built on the ESP32 platform, featuring a GT911 capacitive touch controller and TFT display.
+A touch-screen game console built on the **Sunton 3248S035C** — a 3.5" 320×480 capacitive touch LCD with an integrated ESP32.
 Navigate between pages using touch input, configure game settings, and play — all from a clean, page-based UI.

 ---